-For starters, safety is the biggest reason why you should opt to organize wires behind a desk.
+For starters, safety is the biggest reason why you should opt to organize computer cords behind a desk.
 Unmanaged cables are harmful in many ways.
 A torn cable covering could result in an electric shock or especially for homes with kids; there is no reason you should ignore cable management.

 A clean workplace and an organized office desk wires give a great impression on the person passing by.
 Moreover, in a workplace, things like cable management, sanitized desk, and a comfortable ergonomic chair all give a sense of security and comfort to the employees.
 Employees love working in places where their safety and health are taken care of.